The Genée International Ballet Competition, named after RAD's first president Dame Adeline Genée DBE, is our flagship annual event.

 - Lisbon hosted the 2017 competition, marking its debut in Portugal.

-- In 2018, the competition will be hosted in Hong Kong.
+- In 2018, the competition was hosted in Hong Kong.

 A stepping stone to a career